 Tap water can make you sick if you are over 55.
-That’s the4 conclusion of a University Of California Berkley School Of Public Health study.
+That’s the conclusion of a University Of California Berkley School Of Public Health study.
 The study tracked the rates of gastrointestinal diseases in 998 elderly participants.
 It was conducted in upscale Sonoma County.
 The tap water in Sonoma County is considered to be of high quality.
 The water comes from a protected source in the mountains and is properly treated.
 Sonoma County tap water easily meets all Federal and state water quality standards.

 Half of the participants in the study received water filtration systems that filtered the water = and used UV light to kill bacteria.
 Half of the study’s participants received non-functioning water filtration systems.
-Six months into the study, it was found that participants with non-functioning water systems had a 12% higher incidence of stomach illness.
-Participants in the study were asked to record incidences of vomiting, diarrhea, nausea and cramps.
+Six months into the study, it was found that participants with non-functioning water systems had a 12% higher incidence of a stomach illness.
+Participants in the study were asked to record incidences of vomiting, diarrhea, nausea, and cramps.

 Researchers then swapped the working and non-working filtration systems between the two groups.
 The group that had the non-working systems received the working systems.
-The group that had the working systems received the non working systems.
+The group that had the working systems received non-working systems.
 Six months later the results were evaluated.
-Researchers saw that instances of stomach illnesses had dropped 12% in the group that now had the working filtration systems.
+Researchers say that instances of stomach illnesses had dropped 12% in the group that now had the working filtration systems.
 Likewise, stomach illnesses reported by the group that received the non-working units rose 12%.

 Millions infected by tap water every year

 There are an estimated 18.4 million cases of stomach illness caused by tap water in the US annually.
 Pathogens such as bacteria and viruses that escape treatment efforts are generally blamed for diseases caused by tap water.
 Another study on illnesses associated with tap water showed that serious diseases related to a stomach illness called chronic sequelae can occur weeks or even months after a stomach illness.
-Chronic sequelae related to stomach illness includes cancer, diabetes, heart disease and autoimmune dysfunctions.
+Chronic sequelae related to stomach illness include cancer, diabetes, heart disease, and autoimmune dysfunctions.